douglasnaphas/madliberation-scripts/scripts/010-2021_Video_Seder.md

 ### Edot

-These are the reasonable-but-not-necessarily intuitive laws, like {{ an obscure, but reasonable biblical law // thou shalt milk the cow three times // ___ // honor thy neighbor's garbage }}.
+These are the reasonable-but-not-necessarily intuitive laws, like {{ an obscure, but reasonable Biblical law // thou shalt milk the cow three times // ___ // honor thy neighbor's garbage }}.
 These also encompass laws commanding you to celebrate Shabbat, Festivals, and Important Rites of Passage, such as {{ a rite of passage // learning to ride a bike //  // the first time eating solid food }}.

 ### Mishpatim